• Skip to primary navigation

 When preparing either one, make sure you don't forget the accompanying sauce.

-Paired with the right seasoning and seasonings, the flavors really come alive and dance on your taste buds.
+Paired with the right seasoning and seasonings, the flavors really come alive and dance on your palate.

 With Tonkatsu's crisp exterior and perfectly cooked interior coupled with Tonkotsu's creamy broth-based delight, whatever you choose is sure to be a comforting yet distinctive treat for you and your friends or family.